 define('RSS_READER_CACHE_ON', false); define('RSS_READER_CACHE_DIR', '/tmp/rsscache'); define('RSS_READER_CACHE_AGE', '3600'); define('CURL_PATH', '/usr/local/bin/curl'); ?>

+A major benefit of this project will be transit-oriented development in this area of Pawtucket-Central Falls.
+The Commuter Rail Station will strengthen existing efforts to spur development in this area of Pawtucket-Central Falls.
 Not only will the station, intermodal connectivity and pedestrian access help catalyze transit-oriented development, but it will also set the stage for even higher levels of future transit mode share for both residents and workers at this site.

 The additional commuter rail station at Pawtucket-Central Falls will supplement three other stations (Providence, T.F.
 Green and Wickford Junction) serviced by the MBTA, with numerous stops in Massachusetts on the route to South Station in Boston.
 MBTA will make 40 weekday stops and 18 weekend stops at the new Transit Center.
 The one-way fare between Pawtucket and Providence is $2.75 and $3.25 each way between Pawtucket and T.F.
 Green Station.
 The cost of a train ticket to Boston is $12.25 each way.